Locations:

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 Dr. Choi is one of the original robotic spine surgeons to use the ExcelsiusGPS® system, which achieved FDA approval in 2017.
-He has amassed a number of milestones as an early adapter of the technology, including having robotically placed over 1,000 pedicle screws without complications.
+He has amassed a number of milestones as an early adopter of the technology, including having robotically placed over 1,000 pedicle screws without complications.
 He also has instructed dozens of other surgeons in its use.

 In 2020, Dr. Choi was the first in the world to use the system to perform percutaneous minimally invasive robotic-assisted screw placement in the upper cervical spine and to perform robotic-assisted C1-C2 fusion through 1-inch incisions.
 He also applied his engineering background to develop a head-clamp reference frame attachment for robotic-assisted surgery.